wkumari/draft-kh-dnsop-7706bis/README.md

    DNS recursive resolvers have to provide answers to all queries from their customers, even those for domain names that do not exist.
-For each queried name that has a top-level domain (TLD) that is not in the recursive resolver's cache, the resolver must send a query to a
+For each queried name that has a top-level domain (TLD) that is not in

-Kumari & Hoffman         Expires August 1, 2019                 [Page 2]
+Kumari & Hoffman        Expires September 5, 2019               [Page 2]

-Internet-Draft              Root Server Local               January 2019
+Internet-Draft              Root Server Local                 March 2019

-   root server to get the information for that TLD, or to find out that the TLD does not exist.
+   the recursive resolver's cache, the resolver must send a query to a root server to get the information for that TLD, or to find out that the TLD does not exist.
 Research shows that the vast majority of queries going to the root are for names that do not exist in the root